John Howard Locke: The Health and Safety Commission and Executive

 The Robens Report had envisaged the responsibility for health and safety would be vested in a single institution, the National Authority for Safety and Health at Work.
 However, Locke was instrumental in creating two new agencies instead of the single authority.
 The Health and Safety Commission (HSC) developed health and safety policy: it was a tripartite organisation incorporating the interests of employees, employers and the public; realised through trade unions, employers organisations, and local authorities and professional bodies.
-The Health and Safety Executive (HSE) was, legally, a three-person body corporate, comprising a Director-General and two Deputy Directors-General, its operational arm comprised officials enforcing the law, undertaking research and publicity and providing advice to the HSC.
-Locke was the first Director-General of the Health and Safety Executive from its establishment on 1 January 1975 until December 1983.
+The Health and Safety Executive (HSE) was, legally, a three-person body corporate, comprising a director-general and two deputy directors-general, its operational arm comprised officials enforcing the law, undertaking research and publicity and providing advice to the HSC.
+Locke was the first director-general of the Health and Safety Executive from its establishment on 1 January 1975 until December 1983.
 He actively promoted the regulatory model established by the Health and Safety at Work etc. Act by publishing papers, giving lectures, and contributing to contemporary debates on safety issues and health concerns.

+In June 1978 the HSE published the Canvey Report.
+This was the product of an investigation of the potential hazards from operations in the Canvey Island and Thurrock.
+Locke, together with Lois Audrey Pittom, the HSE Chairman Bill Simpson and others, attended a public meeting on Canvey to explain the report.
+Locke and Pittom made ‘workmanlike presentations’ but made ‘inadequate attempts’ to explain levels of risk and to relate them to everyday experience.
+They presented the report in a way that would be understood by an ‘intelligent and objective observer’.
+However, one attendee noted that the HSE had ‘over-estimated the intelligence of the audience’ and had failed to understand the extent to which the audience had already made up their minds about the developments.